EdgeVerve/oe-workflow-inbox/README.md

 4)Open oe-studio and goto workflow-modeler
-                Open the required workflow(e.g. Loan application present in CASSI Bank) Select user task, goto the forms tab in the right panel and enter the element name or import path in formKey.
+                Open the required workflow(e.g. Loan application present in CASSI Bank) Select user task, goto the forms tab in the right panel and enter the required formKey.
                 Save with a new name and version then save and publish.

 5)Goto model designer